akramhossanbappy/devops_test/Ans001/README.md

 Configure ssh password less authentication from master to all node.

-Add following line to all node.
+Add following line to all node /etc/hosts.

 192.168.2.1 kubernetes-master.example.com kubernetes-master